-Personalized Supplies for Back to School Using Inks and Cricut Adhesive Foil
+Personalized Back to School DIY with Cricut Adhesive Foil

 Make back to school more fun with some personalized school supplies.
 First, get older kids in on the act creating colorful backgrounds on Yupo paper using alcohol inks.
 Then add a design cut from adhesive foil for some sparkle and shine!